kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 #### Debuggability

 With this mechanism new failure modes can occur.
-For example, a user may make a typo in the label value, or the cluster administrator may not install the custom controller (like MultiKueue) on that cluster.
+For example, a user may make a typo in the field value, or the cluster administrator may not install the custom controller (like MultiKueue) on that cluster.

 In such cases the user may not observe any progress by the job for a long time